Dealing with odors is just part of the gig for pet owners.

 Be sure to test the solution on an inconspicuous portion of your carpet to make sure it won’t cause discoloration before using it in the middle of your living room.

 10. Buy a black light and get your forensic analysis on.

 If you have located and treated all the problematic areas you can find, but the odors continue to persist, you may need a high-tech solution.
 Urine, saliva and other body fluids will glow when exposed to a black light, so you can use one to help you find trouble areas which have previously eluded your attention.

-You’ll want to turn off the lights in your home before scanning with the black light, and you may need to experiment by moving the black light closer or farther from your carpet to get the stains to show up best.
+You’ll want to turn off the lights in your home before scanning with a UV dog urine detection light, and you may need to experiment by moving the UV black light closer or farther from your carpet to get the stains to show up best.

 Be sure to scan your furniture and the lower portions of your walls too, to ensure you locate all of the problematic spots.